Educational Guide

 Access to Institutional-Quality Real Estate

 Individual investors rarely have access to $50M–$200M+ Class A properties.
-DSTs provide fractional access to this institutional tier.
+The DST & UPREIT path provides fractional access to this institutional tier, managed by firms like Brookfield and Ares with hundreds of billions in real estate AUM.

 DST interests have no public trading market.
-Capital is generally locked up for the hold period (typically 3–10 years).
+Capital is generally locked up for the initial hold period (typically 2–5 years) before a 721 exchange becomes available.
+Plan your liquidity needs accordingly — though remember, you can allocate only a portion of your proceeds to DSTs.

 No Management Control